Gangtok Tourism: Gateway To Paradise

 In the evening, I headed towards the crystal clear Kechopari Lake.
 The entire region is surrounded by dense forests and green hills.
 A few species of colorful birds add some more beauty to the place.
 Kush insisted me to pay a short visit to Lachung as well, which is the last habitation on the road to Yumthang monastery.
 But we were running short of time and I asked him to take me to the market.

 Kush told me that the main markets for shopping in Gangtok are Old market, New Market and Lal market.
-These market areas are loaded with good quality carved furniture, Lepcha weave bags, wooden clothes, bamboo artifacts etc. My last halt in Gangtok was the handicraft and handloom directorate office in New market, where I found a huge variety in carpets, masks, bright Choktse tables and Thanka hangings.
+These market areas are loaded with good quality carved furniture, Lepcha weave bags, wooden clothes, bamboo artifacts etc, they give you the best man and van quotes so that if you need to get something delivered to your house, you get the best services.
+My last halt in Gangtok was the handicraft and handloom directorate office in New market, where I found a huge variety in carpets, masks, bright Choktse tables and Thanka hangings.

 I found the natural splendor of this beautiful city quite enchanting and mesmerizing.
 Steep mountain slopes along with lush rice terraces, encircled by graceful, babbling & foaming rivers add to the beauty of Gangtok.http://blog.capertravelindia.com/gangtok-tourism.htmlHills StationsSikkim